MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-report.md

 #### mobileState.json

 Report appearance and behavior settings when rendering on a mobile device.
-This file does not support external editing.
+This file doesn't support external editing.

 #### .pbi\\

-A sub-folder that includes the localSettings.json file, which contains report settings that apply only for the local user/computer.
+A subfolder that includes the localSettings.json file, which contains report settings that apply only for the local user/computer.

 ###### localSettings.json

 Report settings that apply only for the current user and computer.
 It should be included in gitIgnore or other source control exclusions.
-By default, this file is ignored by Git.
+By default, Git ignores this file.

 #### CustomVisuals\\

-A sub-folder that includes custom visual definitions used in the report.
-Each custom visual is held in a further sub-folder.
-Files here do not support external editing.
+A subfolder that includes custom visual definitions used in the report.
+Each custom visual is held in a further subfolder.
+Files here don't support external editing.

 #### StaticResources\\

-A sub-folder that includes two additional sub-folders: SharedResources\ and RegisteredResources\.
+A subfolder that includes two more subfolders: SharedResources\ and RegisteredResources\.

 ##### SharedResources\\

-A sub-folder that includes files with internal resources used by Power BI Desktop.
-Files here do not support external editing.
+A subfolder that includes files with internal resources used by Power BI Desktop.
+Files here don't support external editing.

 The files exist to allow a level of forward compatibility.
 For example, a new release of Power BI Desktop may introduce a new built-in theme.
 And if a report author with the latest version selects the new theme, another user with an earlier version of Power BI  Desktop can still open the report because the new theme is part of the shared resources folder.

 ##### RegisteredResources\\

-A sub-folder that includes resource files specific to the report and loaded by the user, like custom themes, images, and custom visuals (.pbiviz files).
+A subfolder that includes resource files specific to the report and loaded by the user, like custom themes, images, and custom visuals (.pbiviz files).

 Developers are responsible for the files here and changes are supported.
-For example, you can change a file, and after a Power BI Desktop restart, the new file is loaded into the report.
-This can unblock some useful scenarios like:
+For example, you can change a file and after a Power BI Desktop restart, the new file is loaded into the report.
+This folder unblocks some useful scenarios like:

 - Authoring custom themes outside of Power BI Desktop by using the public schema.
 - Applying batch changes by changing the resource file on multiple reports.
 For example, you can switch the corporate custom theme, change between light and dark themes, and change logo images.

 Every resource file must have a corresponding entry in the report.json file, which during **PREVIEW** doesn't support editing.
-Sdits to RegisteredResources files are only supported for already loaded resources that causes Power BI Desktop to register the resource in report.json.
+Sdits to RegisteredResources files are only supported for already loaded resources that cause Power BI Desktop to register the resource in report.json.

 #### CustomVisuals\\

-A sub-folder that contains metadata for custom visuals in the report.
+A subfolder that contains metadata for custom visuals in the report.
 Power BI supports three kinds of custom visuals:

-- AppSource PowerBI visuals - Also known as "public custom visuals".
+- AppSource Power BI visuals - Also known as "public custom visuals".
 They're available from Microsoft AppSource.
 Report developers can install these visuals directly from Power BI Desktop.
 - Organizational store visuals - Organizations can approve and deploy custom visuals to Power BI for their organization.
 To learn more, see [Organization store](/power-bi/developer/visuals/power-bi-custom-visuals#organizational-store).
-- Custom visual files - Also known as "private custom visuals".
-They files can be loaded into the report by uploading a .pbiviz package.
+- Custom visual files - Also known as *private custom visuals*.
+The files can be loaded into the report by uploading a pbiviz package.

 Only private custom visuals are loaded into the CustomVisuals folder.
 AppSource and Organization visuals are loaded automatically by Power BI Desktop.